MI-FraunhoferIWM/data2rdf/docs/examples/abox/5_csv_w_na.md

 1200;2.80E-05;1.34E+03;3.80E+09;0.494;2;
 ```

-As you may have noticed, this csv file here strictly speaking does not feature any time series, but a data frame of different samples with multiple properties like Young's modulus, specific heat capacity, etc.
+As you may have noticed, this csv file here strictly speaking does not feature any dataframe, but a data frame of different samples with multiple properties like Young's modulus, specific heat capacity, etc.
 Since the data frame here is vertically oriented, we are considering not to transform the data values into RDF again.

 Additionally, there are some missing values, which are marked with `;;` in the csv file.
 These locations need to be properly handled in the pipeline, since we do not want to drop these rows while parsing.